sjbennett123/polarlarp/content/current_writeups/_index.md

 **Chris**

-- finishing his notes and sending them over to Scott.
+- Ritual to open the mausoleum

 **Brittany**